awsdocs/aws-marketplace-user-guide-for-sellers/doc_source/product-and-ami-policies.md

 + AMIs must use HVM virtualization\.
 + AMIs must use 64\-bit or 64\-bit ARM architecture\.
 + AMIs must be AMIs backed by Amazon Elastic Block Store \(Amazon EBS\)\.
 We don't support AMIs backed by Amazon Simple Storage Service \(Amazon S3\)\.
++ AMIs must not use encrypted EBS snaphots\.
 + AMIs must not use encrypted file systems\.
 + AMIs must be built so that they can run in all AWS Regions and are Region\-agnostic\.
 AMIs built differently for different Regions aren't allowed\.